theOriginalPerson/theOriginalPerson/README.md

 #### My name is Dario, and I've got around 5 years of programming experience

-I've written code in Python, JavaScript, C# and am currently building things in C.
+I've written code in Python, JavaScript, C#, Dart and am currently building things in C.

-- 🔭 I’m currently working on a new programming language and framework...
+- 🔭 I’m currently working on a new programming language and operating system distribution...
-- 🌱 I’m currently learning C and trying to understand bytecode interpreters
+- 🌱 I’m learning C and trying to understand bytecode interpreters
 - ⚡ Fun fact: I've written a book of poetry

 ### Projects I've done: